trulysimple/.github/CONTRIBUTING.md

 ## Branching

-When selecting an issue to work on, use the naming convention `issues/<issue_number>` to create your branch.
+When selecting an issue to work on, please use the naming convention `issues/<issue_number>` to create your branch.
-If you create it directly from the issue, its pull request will be automatically linked. :sparkles:

 ## Committing